We may earn money or products from the companies mentioned in this post. For more information, read our Terms & Disclosures.

 “Now, some of you might have heard -or even said- that you don’t have to like people, you just have to love them.
 WRONG.
 The Bible does not support that position.”

 That would be the moment my head snapped up, my mouth hung open, and I started to get quite uncomfortable.
 It’s like he had been eavesdropping on some of my recent conversations.

 Plus, he was wrong.

-Just sayin.’
 I was going to have to listen carefully and do some studying up (to prove him wrong).
 I had, after all, attended two different Christian colleges and had theological credentials.
 Surely I could help him unravel this mess.

 Then he started quoting Scripture and digging into original languages.
 As I made my notes, the truth was beginning to unfold clearly in front of me.
 Maybe he knew what he was talking about after all.
 Perhaps I had been

 wrong not quite right.

 After all, the Bible was disagreeing with me, so it was obviously time for me to change.

 It turns out that agape means a lot more than “God’s type of love.”
 It is, absolutely, referring to the love God has for us.

 However, the word was taken from the verb agapao and also means to have a preference for, regard the welfare of, affection, and goodwill in addition to passionate, longing, unconditional love.